julianfields/julianfields/source/2015-07-28-mp-interview.html.markdown

 My art teachers at Ft.
 Hayes, Ken Valimackey and Phill Arena, incredible role models in terms of artist who had taken a professional path and were also doing great things for the community.

 Moving out of that space and into the digital world, Fred Knack here in Portland, he had seen me making art, drawing and painting and he said you should really pick up a computer.
 He taught me a bunch of stuff about programing, at that time it was like flash and stuff like that.
 I had all sorts of questions, at the time Fred was making websites for large companies.
-Along the way when I wanted to figure out how to become a hacker I would call fred and ask what css and html and all this stuff is.
+Along the way when I wanted to figure out how to become a hacker I would call Fred and ask what css and html and all this stuff is.

 Joe Payton, Joe was someone who helped realize that, he said “if somebody made it once, than you can make it too.”
 If the problem has been solved, than you can solve that problem, and same goes for making stuff.
 Fabulous artist with some real programming chops.